These Chennai boys will give you no SaaS

 As one of the founders Rajiv Ramanan puts it, it’s about breaking out of the ‘FD mindset’.

-This is an interesting point.
-For the average person, especially from a modest/conservative background, the goal to do well largely falls within the contours of a well-paying corporate job and climbing the management ladder.
+For most people, especially when you hail from a modest/conservative background, the goal to do well largely falls within the contours of a well-paying corporate job and climbing the management ladder.
+But for Spendflo’s founding team, the goal was to build a great company.

 Breaking the ‘Green Card’ dream